 The South African Grand Prix was won on Saturday (5 March) by the Austrian, Niki Lauda, driving a Ferrari.

-The South African Grand Prix was won on Saturday (5 March) by the Austrian, Niki Lauda, driving a Ferrari.
+Background: The South African Grand Prix was won on Saturday (5 March) by the Austrian, Niki Lauda, driving a Ferrari.
 But his victory was marred by the death of the young Welsh driver, Tom Pryce, whose car crashed after hitting and killing a fire marshal.

 SYNOPSIS: Tom Pryce--here at Brand's Hatch in 1975--was one of the more popular figures among the Grand Prix drivers and greatly respected for his forceful driving style.